gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 scp /path/to/12345_gitlab_ci_backup.tar gitlab_admin@gitlab_server.example:~
 ```

+#### 4. Move data to the GitLab backups folder

-- (4) Make the CI data archive discoverable for GitLab.
-We assume below that
+Make the CI data archive discoverable for GitLab.
+We assume below that you
-  you store backups in the default path, adjust the command if necessary.
+store backups in the default path, adjust the command if necessary.

 ```
 # GitLab server